kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - ***Finishes "GenoHaradan"***
 - [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to Valley of the Dark Lords using Slot 14
 - [Save Teleport](<../Techniques/Save Teleporting>) to the Tomb of Marka Ragnos
-- *Stims/Force: Cast Master Speed, Hyper Strength and Hyper Battle Stim before entering*
+- *Force: Cast Master Speed* before entering the tomb
-  - This keeps these buffs active when we return to the Tomb of Marka Ragnos
+  - This keeps Master Speed active when we return to the tomb later
 - **Hard Save in Slot 14**
 - Exit the Tomb and [Save Teleport](<../Techniques/Save Teleporting>) across to near Galon Lor
 - *Party: Add T3-M4*